emerald-dao/beginner-cadence-course/README.md

 ## 🙋 How to Submit Quests

 When you finish a quest, please store all your quests together.
-Then, when you want them to be reviewed, submit them in the #quest-submissions channel inside the [Emerald City DAO Discord](https://discord.gg/z6zgjr7HEm) and our instructors will review them.
+Then, when you want them to be reviewed, submit them in the #quest-submissions channel inside the [Emerald Academy Discord](https://discord.gg/wjA875sMjV) and our instructors will review them.

-*Note: The Emerald City DAO is the first DAO on the Flow Blockchain.
-I founded it in November 2021 and it has some amazing people in it!
-We are dedicated to teaching people all about Flow and Cadence, as well as building the tooling for all DAOs on Flow.
-If you'd like to learn more about it or learn how to get involved, please join our [Discord](https://discord.gg/emeraldcity).*

 ## 📝 Quizzes